dlb2018-team16/DeepAlbum/README.md

-# {TBD} :thinking_face:
+# Deep Album

 ## What's about

-We are Team 16 from Deep Learning JP Basic Course 2018, You can listen to generated melodies like a "somebody song" by AI
+We are Team 16 from Deep Learning JP Basic Course 2018, You can listen to composed melodies like a "somebody song" by AI

 * [https://soundcloud.com/yurufuwa/sets/deep-album](https://soundcloud.com/yurufuwa/sets/deep-album)
 * [Survey & Experiment](https://github.com/dlb2018-team16/NeuralStyleTransfer/issues/1)